Why might a child need an evaluation?

 To receive services at school

 To obtain extended time or other accommodations on standardized testing

 Common referral questions for psychological testing might include (but are not limited to):

 A learning disability?

-An anxiety disorder?
+An anxiety or mood disorder?

 Does my child need:

 Accommodations and/or modifications within the school environment?